State of the Art Technologies Eliminate Use Of Animals in Scientific Research

-Organoids – tiny, 3D version of an organ that mimic the key functional, structural, and biological aspects of the human organ being studied and provide a more realistic way to test new therapies.
+Organoids – tiny, 3D versions of an organ that mimic the key functional, structural, and biological aspects of the human organ being studied and provide a more realistic way to test new therapies.
 They offer a more accurate, human-based system than traditional animal models.

 Human-derived cell cultures have been central to key developments in areas such as cancers, sepsis, kidney disease and AIDS, and are routinely used in chemical safety testing, vaccine production and drug development.